 Fewer Storage Costs and Demands

-While working with an EHR system, the healthcare providers don’t require the traditional paper and folders method where all the records were kept physically.
+While working with an EHR system, healthcare providers don’t require the traditional paper and folders method where all the records are kept physically.
 This automatically lessens the storage space and eventually even the cost that used to go behind buying cabinets to keep the files.
-Besides this, hospitals can make use of the file storage room for other things like storing medical supplies.
+Besides this, hospitals can make use of file storage rooms for other things, such as storing medical supplies.

 Faster Order Initiation

-As we know with EHR systems, it is easy to access patients’ medical history and personal information which is very beneficial for doctors as well as laboratories.
-The reason behind this is that doctors can easily check the old prescriptions and reports of the patients in one place and can prescribe new treatments accordingly.
-In the same manner, imaging centers or labs can get access to patients’ details which are essential to make further check ups done.
+EHR systems provide easy access to patient’s medical history and personal information, which is very beneficial for doctors as well as laboratories.
+The reason behind this is doctors can easily check the old prescriptions and reports of the patients in one place and can prescribe new treatments accordingly.
+In the same manner, imaging centers or labs can get access to patients’ details, which is essential for further tests.
 Such details of patients are stored in a particular order in EHRs which can be easier to read.

 Here are some of the disadvantages that come with using EHR –